Abbaskasturi/sanskrit-clone-project/README.md

 - Audio of song support.
 - Lifestyle suggestions and advertisements.
 - Meeting time, Zoom links, and Gmail integration.
 - Sanskrit Website Clone project.
+- To learn the Bhagavad Gita Songs from it

 ---